kens1ang/Brick-Breaker-Game-Maintenance-and-Extension/README.md

 7. Navigate to the location on your computer where JavaFX SDK 21.0.1 is installed.
 8. Inside the SDK folder, select the "lib" folder.
 9. Apple the changes.

+### Running the Game:
+1. Open the project in IntelliJ IDEA.
+2. Make sure the correct version of JavaFX library is added (as explained above).
+3. Locate the `Main` class in the `brickGame` package.
+4. Run the `Main` class to start the Brick Breaker Game.

+### Game Controls:
+- Press "Start Game" to begin playing.
+- Press "Load Game" to load previous saved game.
+- Use the left and right arrow keys to move the paddle.
+- Press space bar to pause or resume the game.
+- Press s to save game.

 NOTES:
-- There should be no JavaFX errors and the program should be able to run.
+- There should be no JavaFX errors and the game should be able to run.
-- If the erros still exist remove the library and add again by following the steps above.
+- If the erros still exist, kindly remove and add the library again by following the steps above.